Melbourne University Football Club: Post-VFL and post-war reformation (1919–)

-Women's football side
+Women's team

 A women's side was formed In 1996 as a stand-alone side that did not fall under the Melbourne University Football Club.
 The club was named Melbourne University Women's Football Club and was nicknamed the MUGARS, an acronym for Melbourne University Girls Australian Rules Squad.
 In 2016, the MUWFC became a part of the MUFC and is equally represented alongside the Blacks and Blues sides on the MUFC board.

 The MUWFC field three senior sides and three junior sides across three different leagues.
 Historically having senior teams in both the Victorian Women's Football League and WRFL/EDFL Youth Girls Competition, in 2016, upon formation of the inaugural statewide competition aligned with the Victorian Football League, MUWFC entered a senior side, with a second and third team competing in the Premier Division and Division 3 of the Victorian Women's Football League respectively.
 The WRFL/EDFL Youth Girls Competition also expanded from under-13s side and under-18s side to also include and under-15s side.

 In 2002, MUWFC won their first premiership against St Albans in Division 1.
 This was followed by double premierships in 2003 and 2005, to make up the club's five premierships.

 In 2005, an Under-18s Youth Girls team was formed.
 They started competing in the Essendon Districts Football League in 2012.